An Asian investor's haven for U.S. elections: yen and a basket of arms

 But with the odds rising last week of Trump winning the presidency, a lot more market preparations lately have been around the risks that he wins.

-Some investors have held short positions in South Korea's won KRW=, China's yuan CNY= and the Malaysian ringgit MYR= -- currencies vulnerable to shifts in risk appetite or potentially global trade frictions if Trump wins.
+Some investors have held short positions in South Korea's won, China's yuan and the Malaysian ringgit -- currencies vulnerable to shifts in risk appetite or potentially global trade frictions if Trump wins.

 "Our global base case for a Trump presidency would, therefore, be a stronger U.S. dollar, weaker equities, weaker commodities, and an unclear direction of U.S. Treasuries," Citi analysts said in a note last week, adding that would invariably weaken emerging market currencies.